TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.txt

      the Java TurboVNC Viewer by simply copying a new JAR file into this directory.

-  2. Running the applet from a standalone web server.
+  3. Running the viewer from a standalone web server.

-     Another possibility for using the Java TurboVNC Viewer is to install it under a fully-functional HTTP server, such as Apache or IIS.
-Due to Java security restrictions, the applet must be signed in order for it to connect to a VNC server running on a different machine from the HTTP server.
+     Another possibility for using the Java TurboVNC Viewer is to install it under a fully-functional HTTP server, such as Apache.
+Using Java Web Start, the native libjpeg-turbo JNI JARs can be deployed along with the viewer, creating a zero-install feature-rich VNC viewer solution with optimal performance.
+See the TurboVNC User's Guide for more information.

-     One can install the Java TurboVNC Viewer by simply copying the .jar file into a directory that is under the control of the HTTP server.
-Also, an HTML page should be created to act as a the base document for the Java TurboVNC Viewer applet (see the "Parameters" section below for example HTML code.)

-  3. Running the viewer as a standalone application.

-     Finally, the Java TurboVNC Viewer can be executed locally on the client machine, but this method requires installation of either a JRE (Java Runtime Environment) or a JDK (Java Development Kit).
-If VncViewer.jar is in the current directory, then the Java TurboVNC Viewer can be launched with the following command line:

-         java -jar VncViewer.jar [parameters]

-     Add an argument of -? to the above command line to print a list of optional parameters supported by VncViewer.

 Parameters